joaquimrcarvalho/timelink-sources-template/README.md

-# Timelink source file repository
+# Timelink source file template

-This directory contains source files in kleio notation collected in the scope of the Timelink/MHK project.
+This directory contains the template for a Timelink source repository. it should be used to create a repository for a new Timelink project, or to integrate existing sources into a modern Timelink project.

+Project using this template benefit from the following features:
+1. A standard directory structure for the source files.
+2. Access to notebooks for data analysis and visualization.
+3. Local configuration of `stru` (source format) files and inference rules specific for a project.

 ## Usage

-This repository should be forked to a new repository with the name of the new community project.
 ### Create a new repository on GitHub based on a template

 This is the recommended procedure.
 It will create a repository with the recommended structure, including documentation.